 My great grandmother (Dads side), who we called Gigi (top left photo) would go about twice a year to what we knew as "The Vegetarian Hotel", one of two hotels that held seminars on health and wellness.
-See some of her notes from the 1960's that talked about "yogi excercises" and "how to stay healthy despite the doctor."
+See some of her notes from the 1960's that talk about "yogi exercises" and "how to stay healthy despite the doctor."

 My grandma Ida (Mom's-bottom right photo) was not a religious woman and had her own "holy trinity": "art, education, sports".
 She was not trained formally in any kind of wellness pursuit, but read a lot and also had a natural instinct for what felt good to her body.
 She told me a story about how she taught herself tennis, based on her knowledge of punchball.
 In her late 20's Ida decided to take a lesson.
 She barely got through the end of the lesson, as she was unable to play well using all the different proper "grips".
 At the end, her teacher said " Ida, you don't need lessons, you have Gamesense, meaning, she had a natural instinct for knowing how play in her body.

 I began my studies in Yoga and Ayurveda, because I wanted to empower myself with the knowledge to understand health and wellness from the root.
 As a mother, I wanted the tools to keep our family healthy and be able to use natural methods for health as much as possible.
 Yoga & Ayurveda have taught me how to go even deeper into the rhythms of nature, and how food and lifestyle can truly change ones health, one step at a time.

 Im proud to be continuing in the footsteps of my ancestors.